Garretthall27/Microsoft-movies-group-project/README.md

 Copies of the data we used and how we prepared it for analysis are included in this repository.
 We have sourced our data primarily from 'Rotten Tomatoes,' 'IMDB,' and 'The Movie Database.'

-## Methods

-bang head against wall</br>
-assault screen with closed fist</br>
-pray for it to end</br>

-this haiku was brought to you by Brawndo.
-Brawndo has was plants crave!
-They've got electrolytes.

 ## Conclusions

 This analysis leads to three recommendations for a succesful foray into the realm of movie magic: